lazlo-bonin/ludiq-reflection/README.md

 TypeFamily enumsOrInterfaces = TypeFamily.Enum | TypeFamily.Interface;
 ```

-### Overriding defaults
+#### Overriding Defaults

-You can override the defaults by editing the inspector drawer classes and modifying the `DefaultReflectionAttribute()` method.
+You can override the defaults by editing the inspector drawer classes and modifying the `DefaultFilter()` method.

 - For variables: `Reflection/Editor/UnityVariableDrawer.cs`
 - For methods: `Reflection/Editor/UnityMethodDrawer.cs`